0dayfall/generationk/README.md

 I think a backtest that peeks into future data stands out in the results as amazing and is actually easy to spot.
 I also felt that everything gets very slow and the reason is not strong enough since backtests are not realistic anyway.
 My main priority is to check statistics to see if there is an edge and get a quick overview and then to see how I could manually trade a system.

-3. In the third version which is the current basically is a for loop which loops over data.
-I have also tried to remove all kinds of encapsulation and special 'types' specific to this backtester.
+3. In the third version which is the current what is provided is basically a for loop which loops over data.
+I have also tried to remove all kinds of encapsulation and special 'types'.
 I try to as much as possible only work with float64.
-I want to always just have access to the raw data and numbers instead of a 'LinearNumberSeries' struct and so on...
+Because it gives a degree of freedom and any functions can be written to work on numbers.
+So I want to as much as possible have access to the raw data and numbers instead of a 'LinearNumberSeries' struct and so on...

 ## The Crossing MA example looks like this
 ```golang